 Part of the SPIA payments are considered by the IRS as a return of your principal, and thus are tax-free.
 An annuity is also generally protected from creditors and sometimes isn’t counted toward your Medicaid assets when qualifying for Medicaid coverage of nursing home care.
 It also is not part of your estate (since it is gone at your death) so may save your estate some taxes.

-What if the company goes under?
+What if the Company Goes Under?

 One problem with a long-term contract with an insurance company is that you’re relying on the insurance company’s ability to actually pay decades from now.
 Similar to FDIC coverage for bank accounts, most states will cover annuities up to $100K-300K per person.
 You can minimize the risk by buying from highly-rated companies, and perhaps by buying several different annuities from several different companies.
 For example, if you wanted $400K in annuities, but your state guarantee was only $100K, you could buy two policies, one on each spouse, from each of two different companies.

 Some experts, such as Larry Swedroe, recommend you buy them around age 70.
 My personal opinion is that you should buy them when you need them.
-If you’re retired at 50, there’s nothing wrong with putting some of your money into SPIAs to ensure a “floor” for your retirement income.
-I wouldn’t put it all in SPIAs at that young age, and you can always buy more later.
-Likewise, if you’re 90, and you’re afraid of running out of money, a SPIA will keep you from doing that.
-Plus, at that age you get huge payments every year (up to 20% of the initial purchase price.)
+If you're retired at 50, there's nothing wrong with putting some of your money into SPIAs to ensure a “floor” for your retirement income.
+I wouldn't put it all in SPIAs at that young age, and you can always buy more later.
+Likewise, if you're 90, and you're afraid of running out of money, an SPIA will keep you from doing that.
+Plus, at that age, you get huge payments every year (up to 20% of the initial purchase price.)
 You only have to live 5 years to get your money back.
 Keep in mind that the number of companies willing to sell you an annuity goes down as you get older than 75.

 Most SPIAs are fixed, meaning they pay out the same amount each year in nominal dollars.
 Just like with bond coupon payments, inflation can really eat up a lot of a fixed income.
 Some people like to buy an inflation-indexed annuity, which like Social Security adjusts each year for inflation.
 But there are fewer companies selling them (making them more expensive), so some experts, like Steve Weisman, recommend against them.
 My recommended strategy is to avoid annuitizing your retirement stash all at once.
 Then, if you find you need more income after enduring 10 years of inflation, you can just annuitize another chunk of the portfolio.
 Hopefully having some of the portfolio still invested in assets expected to beat inflation, such as stocks or TIPS, will mean that you still have something left to buy that 2nd (or 3rd) annuity with.